 It's Easier Than You Think

 Run commuting takes a particular type of crazy.
 As someone who dabbles in it, I get it.
 It’s a bit aggressive to strap a pack on your back filled with everything you need for the day and hit the streets full-stride.
-But the perks are many: no subway fee, no feeling like a sardine — they add up quickly.
-It’s an easy way to build up your mileage and it’s often faster than driving if you live in a congested city.
+But the perks are many: no subway fee, fresh air in your lungs, no feeling like a sardine, sunshine on your skin, to name a few.
+It can be faster than driving if you live in a congested city, and it’s also an easy way to build up your mileage.

 What to Know Before You Go

 Before heading out for the first time, our experts recommend taking the time to plan everything out.
 Figure out if it’s easier to run home as opposed to running to work.
 Can you leave everything at your office and pick it up the next day?
 Depending on the distance you’re running, and how many times a week you want to run, there’s a variety of options.
 And like anything else, you’ll have to test everything out a few times to find out what works best for you.
 The trick is that there’s no right way to run commute — it’s more about figuring out what makes your life easier and let’s you sneak in those extra miles.

 A few insider tips: Don’t overcommit.”You can do half-commutes,” Wright shares.
 “I more often drive partway to work, park the car, and run around six miles.
 After work, I’ll get in the same run apparel or fresh ones I’ve stashed and run back to my car.”
 According to Imberman, prep is also key: “I typically take clothes to work at the beginning of the week, so I have stuff to change into, and then I leave some running gear at work so I can run home.”